 select clients

-Food & Wine, Rolling Stone, The Washington Post, Dolcezza Gelato, Great Jones, Kwame Onwuachi’s Family Reunion, Resy, San Pellegrino, Union Market, 9:30 Club, Fender Guitars, Spotify, Sub Pop Records, Allies for Trans Equality, Care of Chan, DC Public Library, National Museum for Women in the Arts, Shout Your Abortion, The Smithsonian
+Food & Wine, Rolling Stone, The Washington Post, PAPER Magazine, Dolcezza Gelato, Great Jones, Kwame Onwuachi’s Family Reunion, Resy, San Pellegrino, Union Market, 9:30 Club, Fender Guitars, Spotify, Sub Pop Records, Allies for Trans Equality, Care of Chan, DC Public Library, National Museum for Women in the Arts, Shout Your Abortion, The Smithsonian

-• Semi-Finalist, Outwin Boochever Portrait Competition, National Portrait Gallery, Smithsonian Institution (2025)
+Semi-Finalist, Outwin Boochever Portrait Competition, National Portrait Gallery, Smithsonian Institution (2025)

 Chosen Winner, American Photography 39 (2023)